hjr265/hjr265.me/content/blog/codemirror-lsp/index.md

 - gopls (for Go)
 - pyls (for Python)

-If you have any questions about this CodeMirror integration, I will be happy to answer them over at [CodeMirror Discourse](https://discuss.codemirror.net/).
+If you have any questions about this CodeMirror integration, I will be happy to answer.